Think yoga is only for girls or just about bending, stretching, and entering a zen state?

 Quality sleep is non-negotiable for recovery and peak performance.
 Despite this, it’s no secret that Americans are sleep-deprived.
 This is especially true for athletes and hardcore gym-goers who often sacrifice sleep to get in a morning training session.

 If you struggle to sleep, yoga can help relax your body and mind, which will help you fall asleep faster and promote better sleep quality.
+Try adding a few calming poses to your nighttime routine:

 Benefits of Yoga for Mental Health